nero-chi/nero-chi/README.md

 ## Info

-Hi There, I'm Sena, 18 Y.o.
+Real name is Sena, 18 Y.o.
 Gabuters From Indonesia 🇲🇨

-- :computer: I'm currently working on a "secret" project.
+-  I'm currently working on a "secret" project.
-- :school: I'm currently Sleep.
+-  I'm currently Sleep.

 ## Where to find me